gPhantasm/PortMaster-New/ports/voidstranger/README.md

 ## Instructions

 - Purchase game via https://store.steampowered.com/app/2121980/Void_Stranger/
-- Place all game .png, .dat, .csv, and .win files in the "/gamedata/" folder.
+- Place all game .png, .dat, .csv, and .win files in the assets folder.
 - On first run, the game will take 20-30 minutes to load.
 The port is patching the data.win file, compressing audio files, and parsing the .csv game data file.
 Subsequent launches take 10-20 seconds.

 ## Controls